Relative benefits of different active learning methods to conceptual physics learning: Results

 We then examined possible variation in the activities that took place during instruction within each active learning method.
 We applied the Classroom Observation Protocol for Undergraduate STEM (COPUS)~\cite{smith2013classroom,landis1977measurement} to 114 h of classroom video collected across 90 observations of 30 courses in our study (three observations per course).
-The COPUS records the co-occurrence of certain behaviors of the instructor (e.g., lecturing, asking a clicker question, posing a question, and guiding groupwork) and the students (e.g., asking a question, answering a clicker question in groups, completing a worksheet in groups, and completing other forms of groupwork) at two-minute intervals (see Table~\ref{tab:observationinfo} in End Matter).
-We combined our 90 COPUS observations with 133 comparable COPUS observations from two prior studies of introductory physics courses (to reach a sufficient sample size for reliable results)~\cite{commeford2022characterizing,stains2018anatomy} in a Latent Profile Analysis to identify groups of similar observations, or ``profiles" (see Supplemental Material~\cite{supplemental} for further details)~\cite{masyn2013latent-key,nylund2018ten,howard2018variable,hipp2006local,hallquist2018mplusautomation}.
-For the 90 observations from our study, we examined how the observations from each active learning method were distributed across the identified profiles.
+The COPUS records the co-occurrence of certain behaviors of the instructor (e.g., lecturing, asking a clicker question, posing a question, and guiding groupwork) and the students (e.g., asking a question, answering a clicker question in groups, completing a worksheet in groups, and completing other forms of groupwork) at two-minute intervals (Supplementary Information Table 8).
+We combined our 90 COPUS observations with 133 comparable COPUS observations from two prior studies of introductory physics courses (to reach a sufficient sample size for reliable results)~\cite{commeford2022characterizing,stains2018anatomy} in a Latent Profile Analysis to identify groups of similar observations, or ``profiles"~\cite{masyn2013latent-key,nylund2018ten,howard2018variable,hipp2006local,hallquist2018mplusautomation}.
+For the 90 observations from our study, we examined how the observations from each active learning method were distributed across the identified profiles and compared student conceptual learning across profiles using Hedges' \textit{g}.